Eastern States Exposition

-The Big E, formally known as The Eastern States Exposition, is an annual fair in West Springfield, Massachusetts, which opens on the second Friday after Labor Day and runs for seventeen days.
+The Eastern States Exposition, branded as The Big E, is an annual fair in West Springfield, Massachusetts.
+It opens on the second Friday after Labor Day and runs for seventeen days.

 It is billed as "New England's Great State Fair", the largest agricultural event on the eastern seaboard and the fifth-largest fair in the nation.
 The Big E is inclusive of all six New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.